 Should You Fertilize?

-There is no need to fertilize gopher plants, they get all they need from the surrounding desert soil.
+There is no need to fertilize gopher plant, it gets all the nutrients it need from the surrounding desert soil.
 But if you keep one in a pot, fertilize it lightly a few times a year when it’s actively growing.

 Pruning & Propagation

-Gopher plant flowers appear at the end of stems in early spring.
-When the flowers start to die, they turn pinky-beige and look like small clusters of mini-hydrangeas.
+Gopher plant flowers appear at the end of stems in late winter to early spring.
+When the flowers start to die, they turn dusty pinky and look like small clusters of mini-hydrangeas.

-While you can supposedly propagate cut stems, I’ve tried many times and have never had any luck with this.
+While you can supposedly propagate stem cuttings, I’ve tried many times and have never had any luck with this.
+If you have, please contact me and let me know your secret!

 Plant Lover Facts

-Gopher plant has many common names that almost always include the word spurge — silver spurge, rigid spurge, myrtle spurge, upright myrtle spurge, narrow leaf spurge, and blue euphorbia.
+Gopher plant (Euphorbia rigida) has many common names that almost always include the word spurge — silver spurge, rigid spurge, myrtle spurge, upright myrtle spurge, narrow leaf spurge, and blue euphorbia.

 Gopher plant “flowers” are technically modified leaves known as bracts.
 Other familiar “flowers” that are bracts include bougainvillea and poinsettia.